6 best vintage shops in Berlin

 4. Trash Schick

 Sometimes trashy can be chic!
 If you’re looking for a place that has punk authenticity, look no further.
 With its tattered interiors and edgy collections, this shop completes the punk Berlin vibe.
-Find designer shoes and clothes mixed in with lesser-known pieces, selling for as little as a euro each.
+Discover designer shoes and clothes alongside lesser-known pieces, all selling for as little as a euro each.
 The inventory changes weekly, so you can keep your collection fresh.
-Additionally, a portion of the proceeds go to charity, so shop knowing that it’s also going to a good cause.

 A post shared by @trashschick